 Potala Adventurers Trekking - Our Trips

 Due to the southern edge of the main Himalayan range, during summer monsoons often at the foothills determine the weather, which brings rain and snow around the pass.
-Mudslides at Pin valley can cause unpleasant surprises during the monsoon, which brings the Pin valley cut off from the main Spiti valley.
+Mudslides at Pin Valley can cause unpleasant surprises during the monsoon, which brings the Pin Valley cut off from the main Spiti valley.
 The best time to go for this trek remains is from mid-June to mid-July and from the third week of August to the end of September.
 But be careful after the third week of September, when frozen monsoon tails can bring huge snowfall at the main Himalayan range.

 The great traverse of Zanskar is among the most outstanding trekking.
-Cut off from the world more than 8 months of the year by the snow, the Zanskar is one of those mythical lands whose visit is deserved.
+Cut off from the world for more than 8 months of the year by the snow, the Zanskar is one of those mythical lands whose visit is deserved.
 Between India and Tibet, this ancient Himalayan kingdom has long been isolated from the rest of the world, surrounded by the high peaks of the Great Himalayan barrier.
 The opening up of the region is on the agenda, and the roads progress gradually in the valleys.
 Time is running out and it's time to enjoy this beautiful trek before it's too late!
-The Zanskar is today a region that remained authentic, punctuated with small traditional villages, rich in their Buddhist culture, omnipresent in this part of the world.
+The Zanskar is today a region that remains authentic, punctuated with small traditional villages, rich in their Buddhist culture, omnipresent in this part of the world.
 Monasteries perched on eagle's nests, swinging rope bridges, women in "Perak" covered with turquoises ...
 You follow this mythical route, with steps studied for good acclimatization to the altitude, and a transfer in the vehicle to avoid the dusty trail that now runs through the Padum Valley.
 The famous village of Lamayuru is on the program, as well as the iconic monastery of Phuktal, a grand monastery adjoining its cliff ...
 The great traverse of Zanskar is also a sporting route.

 17 days of walking and 6 mountain passes to cross in the heart of spectacular landscapes, The trek is divided into two parts.
 The first, which goes from Kanji to Padum, is rather sporty with numerous passes, which is enough to give you some muscle pain.
 That's what pain is love.
 The second part, from Padum / Raru to Sarchu, is quite relaxed to the muscle until making the final crossing of Surichan La (5660m)-